FloVnst/PySequences/docs/The_Sequence_class.md

   > * [u_nPlusI in the formula parameter of the Sequence() constructor](#u_nPlusI)

-### Attributes of the sequences defined by a function formula
+### Additional attributes for the sequences defined by a function formula

 * #### Sequence.formula
   The lambda function which represents the function formula used to calculate the sequence points coordinates.